Anti-Ukrainian sentiment: Situation after 24 February 2022

 24 February 2022, armed forces of the Russian Federation invaded Ukraine.
 As a result, by November 2023, over 17 million Ukrainian citizens had crossed the Polish-Ukrainian border.
 The government and Polish society decided to help Ukraine, but the situation caused by the Ukrainian refugee crisis also resulted in a negative attitude towards Ukrainians among some Poles.
 Politicians Grzegorz Braun and Janusz Korwin-Mikke are often associated with anti-Ukrainian statements along with the Confederation Liberty and Independence party.
 There were critical voices regarding aid for Ukraine and the alleged disarmament of the Polish Army from which newly purchased equipment was supposed to be sent to Ukraine.
 While some of these votes were right, some of them were mainly related to Russian propaganda.
 In 2022 the hashtag #StopUkrainizacjiPolski (Stop the ukrainization of Poland) was popularized.
 Anti-Ukrainian sentiments were not only related to economic topics and war, but also appeared with various incidents such as the murder on Nowy Świat street in Warsaw in May 2022, for which a Ukrainian citizen was allegedly responsible, or the missile explosion incident in Przewodów.
 A few smaller incidents also sparked anti-Ukrainian sentiments, but in some incidents some media incorrectly attributed Ukrainian nationality to the welders an example of which is the situation with 2 May 2023 when during the Polish Cup final in Warsaw a man who attacked police officers with an ax was wrongly presented as a Ukrainian citizen, even though he was a Polish citizen.

 Recently, the most negative feelings among Polish society have been aroused by military support for Ukraine, which is defined as the transfer of military equipment and some necessary logistic supplies for free, and the problem related to Ukrainian grain, which caused farmers' protests on the Polish-Ukrainian border related to the massive flooding of the market with Ukrainian grain, lowering local prices.

+In 2026 the Polish government stripped Volodymyr Zelensky of the Order of the White Eagle for naming a military unit after the collaborationist Ukrainian Insurgent Army.